Arunvenkat0/param/test/README.md

 ```
 This will expose the docker selenium node via VNC port 5900.
 On OS X, it will also open the VNC session via Screen Sharing.

-When prompted, the password for the VNC session is `secret`.

 ### Test Data Reset

 To ensure that the application tests can consistently compare results with their expected values, we have implemented a process to reset test data.
 During the SiteGenesis build process, a job called, **TestDataReset**, is created and available to run.  **Note:** By default, the site associated with the job is SiteGenesis.